pontem-network/sp-docs/tutorials/aptos-tutorial.md

 There's no text strings in Move.
 All text is represented as `vector<u8>` objects or sequences of bytes.
 To use them more easily, the byte string literal was introduced, i.e. `b"MyUser", b"MyString"`.

-Later, the `ASCII` module was added to the standard library, which provides a `String` struct that wraps `vector<u8>` and ensures that it contains only ASCII characters.
+Later, the `string` module was added to the standard library, which provides a `String` struct that wraps `vector<u8>` and ensures that it contains only UTF8 characters.
 In our usernames, we're going to use those.

 #### Methods